 CMTO’s Acupuncture Authorization Process and Acupuncture Standard of Practice

-All registrants practising acupuncture must meet CMTO’s Acupuncture Standard of Practice.
-As part of this, registrants wishing to be added to the Acupuncture Roster must first complete an acupuncture program that provides them with the entry-level acupuncture practice competencies as set out in CMTO’s Acupuncture Practice Competencies and Performance Indicators (APC/PIs).
-The APC/PIs state the learning outcomes that must be provided by acupuncture education programs to enable their inclusion by CMTO in the list of “Confirmed Acupuncture Education Programs.”
+RMTs practising acupuncture must meet the requirements of CMTO’s Standard of Practice for Acupuncture.
+RMTs wishing to be authorized to practise acupuncture must first complete an acupuncture program that provides them with the entry-level acupuncture practice competencies as set out in CMTO’s Acupuncture Practice Competencies and Performance Indicators (APC/PIs).
+The APC/PIs state the learning outcomes that must be provided by acupuncture education programs.
+Education programs must self-declare to CMTO that they meet the education requirements in the Standard of Practice for Acupuncture to be included in the list of “Confirmed Acupuncture Education Programs.”

-Once the registrant has successfully completed the Confirmed Acupuncture Education Program, they must then arrange for the program to submit documentation directly to CMTO confirming their successful completion of the program.
-In addition, the registrant must complete the online application and declaration process, attesting that they:
+RMTs who successfully complete a Confirmed Acupuncture Education Program must then arrange for the program to submit documentation directly to CMTO confirming successful completion of the program.
+RMTs must also complete the online application and declaration process.

-The declaration that registrants must complete is contained as Attachment 2 in the Acupuncture Standard of Practice.
-Applying to be authorized to perform acupuncture and completing the declaration is on online process that can be accessed through your Registrant Profile page.
+The declaration is Attachment 2 in the Standard of Practice for Acupuncture.
+Applying to be authorized to perform acupuncture and completing the declaration is an online process that can be accessed through the Registrant Login.

-If you have questions about the transition to CMTO’s new acupuncture process, please contact our Registration Services Department at firstname.lastname@example.org.
+If you have questions about the acupuncture authorization process, please contact our Registration Services Department at email@example.com.